idowuemmao/HealthCare_Data_Cleaning/README.md

 - I highlighted the whole column and Detect Data Type in Transform tab
 12. Date of Admission: using the add column and date option, I
 - Added Year, Month and Month name column

-Further Steps taken in Excel highlighting
+# Further Steps taken in Excel highlighting limitation also
 - Highlighted the entire table and remove duplicates from the Data tab, highlight all columns and click Ok.
 3 duplicate values found and removed; 1656 unique values remain
 - I Highlighted the Age below 18 to confirm the authenticity of the data.
-I left the age less than 18 so i can confirm from the data source why the data exit maybe they were wrongly inputed or I need to delete it.
+- I left the age less than 18 so i can confirm from the data source why the data exit maybe they were wrongly inputed or I need to delete it.